What is Cash Out Betting?

 Taking the cash in this spot cuts off some potential winnings in exchange for ending the wager, but it also guarantees at least some profit without the risk of your side losing it for you at the end.

-Because the cash-out amount is never quite the full amount that the original bet stood to make, a bettor taking the settlement could miss out on more profits if the bet winds up winning.
+Because the cash-out amount is never quite the total amount that the original bet stood to make, a bettor taking the settlement could miss out on more profits if the bet winds up winning.